Cameron taps trusted advisers for critical EU speech

 Foreign Secretary William Hague, 51, has traditionally been regarded as an arch Eurosceptic.
 Another graduate of Oxford University, he wrote the foreword to a strongly worded policy manifesto released on Wednesday that listed various areas where Eurosceptics want powers brought back to London.

-However, some Eurosceptic MPs have questioned the strength of his scepticism, muttering that they believe he has been trying to ensure Cameron waters down the big speech.
+However, some Eurosceptic MPs have questioned the strength of his skepticism, muttering that they believe he has been trying to ensure Cameron waters down the big speech.

 "Hague is good at saying what not to do," the same former Conservative aide said.